AWS Storage Blog

 Transferring data from Google Drive to Amazon S3 in this post involves:

-1. Deploying the CloudFormation template, which provisions an EC2 instance, installing rclone, and configuring rclone remote connections.
+1. Deploying the CloudFormation template, which provisions an EC2 instance, installs rclone, and configures rclone remote connections.

 2. Completing Google Drive token authorization after connecting to the EC2 instance.